PayString/paystring/readme.md

 #### Demo

-For demonstration purposes, once you have set up your PayID server, you can get access the Private PayID API using these cURL commands.
+For demonstration purposes, once you have set up your PayID server, you can access the Private PayID API using these cURL commands.

 **Get user information for an existing user**